 The timeless design of the TE37 means that they quite literally suit any car, especially the G37.

-WORK are legends in the wheel game, and although the Equip range typically aims at the old-school market, Equip’s present the perfect opportunity to make your G stand out from the crowd with the right execution.
+WORK are legends in the wheel game, and although the Equip range typically aims at the old-school market, Equip wheels present the perfect opportunity to make your G stand out from the crowd with the correct execution.

-WORK’s Emotion range often presents some bargain opportunities, especially with their single-piece options.
-These are some of the finest, modern opportunities you’ll find for your Z, and we proudly use them on our cars.
+WORK’s Emotion range often presents bargain opportunities, especially with their single-piece options.
+These are some of the finest modern opportunities for your Z, and we proudly use them on our cars.

-Unless you’re building a sleeper, you’re likely to want your G to stand out from the crowd.
+Unless you’re building a sleeper, you will likely want your G to stand out from the crowd.

-If you’re going for a high-speed build or planning to drift competitively on fast tracks, then you may well benefit from a wing, but otherwise, they’re still likely to enhance the looks cosmetically.
+If you’re going for a high-speed build or planning to drift competitively on fast tracks, you may benefit from a wing, but otherwise, they’re still likely to enhance the looks cosmetically.

-There are some crazy spoilers/wings out there on the market, and we feel that our selection will be sure to provide the perfect choice for your needs.
+There are some crazy spoilers/wings on the market, and we feel that our selection will surely provide the perfect choice for your needs.